Smartling/SmartlingHelp/_articles/gdn/gdn-integration/javascript-in-the-gdn.md

 // Translate some Strings

 sl_tr_start();
-	var string 1 = 'Translate this string';
+	var string1 = 'Translate this string';
-	var string 2 = 'And this string';
+	var string2 = 'And this string';
-	var string 3 - 'And this string, too.' sl_tr_end();
+	var string3 - 'And this string, too.' sl_tr_end();

 // Nest a notranslate block inside of a larger translate block

 sl_tr_start();
-	var string 1 = 'Translate this string';
+	var string1 = 'Translate this string';
 	sl_notr_start();
-		var string 2 = 'But not this string';
+		var string2 = 'But not this string';
 	sl_notr_end();
-	var string 3 - 'Translate this string, too.' sl_tr_end();
+	var string3 - 'Translate this string, too.' sl_tr_end();
 ~~~